 The data at the land registry must be examined very carefully before the sale takes place.
 For many of our clients, just by checking the purchase contract and comparing the data with the land registry, we have discovered several shortcomings that could ruin the entire sale or subsequent use of the land.

 It is always advisable to check the exact size and location of the land.
-Fences do not always follow the actual boundaries of the plots.
-It can come as a surprise when you find out that part of the fenced plot does not belong to you at all, but rather to the municipality or one of the neighbors.
+The fences do not always follow the actual boundaries of the plots.
+What a surprise when you find out that part of the fenced plot does not belong to you at all, but to the municipality or one of the neighbours.

 You will also find all land easements in the Land Registry.
-In addition to the standard ones, which include utility easements (for gas and waterworks, etc.), you can also find easements from the municipality or your neighbors.
+In addition to the standard ones, which include utility easements (for gas and waterworks, etc.), you can also find easements from the municipality or your neighbours.
 This can be the right to use part of the land as a driveway.
-However, we have also come across a case where a right of way for a flock of sheep has been registered in favor of the neighbors.
+However, we have also come across a case where a right of way for a flock of sheep has been registered in favour of the neighbours.

 Buying or selling a building plot?
-We will take care of everything necessary
+We will take care of everything you need

-Taking care of all the legalities when buying or selling land is no easy task.
-It only takes a small mistake and you’re in big trouble.
+Keeping track of all the legalities when buying or selling land is not an easy task.
+It only takes a small mistake to get into a big trouble.
 Don’t risk time, money or your future home.
-Leave the legalities to us and focus on more pleasant things.
+Rather, leave the legalities to us and focus on more pleasant things.

 You’re buying land?
 Verify, verify and verify again